 Thresholds and network monitoring alerts are your early warning system in SNMP polling.
 They enable proactive issue detection and response.
 Here's how to make the most of them:

 • Customizing Thresholds: Tailor thresholds to your specific network and device requirements.
 Rather than using generic thresholds, fine-tune them to match the expected behaviour of your network.
-For example, set bandwidth thresholds based on your network's capacity and usage patterns.
+For example, set bandwidth thresholds based on your network capacity and usage patterns.

 • Choosing Alert Channels: Determine the most effective alert channels.
 Alerts can be sent via email, SMS, or integrated with alert management systems.
 Select the channels that ensure timely notification of network issues to the right personnel.